Course Description: Glazing in Ceramics with Abouzeid

 Proper handling and mixing of glazes

-Tools and studio practices for safe and effective glazing
+Essential tools and studio practices for safe and effective glazing

-Learning how to troubleshoot common glazing issues
+Learning how to troubleshoot common glazing issues such as crawling, pinholes, or uneven surfaces

-Group discussion and feedback to deepen understanding
+Group discussion and feedback to deepen understanding and encourage future experimentation

 Outcome